An energy-based model approach to rare event probability estimation: Illustrative test examples

 In our first test example, we seek to infer a hypothetical contamination field $\para$ using cell measurements~$\data$ and aim at predicting the probability of a resulting dose response $\mathcal{R}(\para)$ being critically high for organisms living in the soil.
 We consider a setting with $M=9$ contamination cells.
 The ``true" values of the contamination level are sampled using independent Gaussian PDFs $\theta_m \sim \mathcal{N}(1, 0.3^2)$.
 For the data $\data$, we measure the concentration of the contamination in three cells and assume independent Gaussian observation errors with a standard deviation of $0.05$.
 We target the quantity of interest $\mathcal{R}(\para) = \sum_{m=1}^M \theta_m^2$, which is related to the linear quadratic dose response (e.g., \citeauthor{mcmahon2018linear} \citeyear{mcmahon2018linear}).
 We assume that a dose response that is greater or equal than 20 is critical for the organisms in the soil and aim to estimate $\mathbb{P}(\mathcal{R}(\para) \geq 20.0 | \data)$.
 As the prior and the likelihood are Gaussian and the measurements depend linearly on the property field~$\para$, there exists an analytical solution for the Gaussian posterior $p_{\para|\dataRV}(\para | \data)$.
 The PDF $p_{R|\dataRV}(r | \data)$ of the quantity of interest follows a generalized chi-square distribution (Fig.~\ref{EBM_fig:contamin_postR}).
 Even if this distribution does not have a simple closed-form expression, we can derive numerically the true probability of the considered rare event, which is $\mathbb{P}(\mathcal{R}(\para) \geq 20.0 | \data) = 1.76 \times 10^{-6}$. \\

 We parameterize the bias potential $V_{\psi}(r)$ using RBFs with squared exponential kernels (Eq. \ref{EBM_RBF}).
 We assume a constant shape parameter $\kappa$, use evenly distributed centers $b_j$ from $L_B$ to $H_B$ and only optimize the weights $w_j$ during the optimization of $V_{\psi}(r)$.
-We choose $L_B = -80$ and $H_B = 120$ to ensure that the optimization of the bias potential is not limited by a too narrow range.
+We choose $L_B = -80$ and $H_B = 120$ to ensure that the optimization of the bias potential is not limited by a too narrow range (high-mass regions of $p_{R|\dataRV}(r|\data)$ and $p_{\textup{ref}}(r)$ included).
 After testing different numbers of RBFs $B$ and shape parameters $\kappa$, we choose a parameterization with $B=500$ and $\kappa=1$.
+The chosen parametric form has to enable a reasonable approximation of the optimal bias potential.
+In practice, a poor choice becomes evident if the samples of $p_{V_\psi}(r)$ consistently diverge from the chosen $p_{\textup{ref}}(r)$.
+This discrepancy can be detected visually, or also through the empirical values of the $\textup{KL}(p_{\textup{ref}}||p_{V_\psi})$ (Eq. \ref{KLdiv}) or the $\textup{KSD}(p_{\textup{ref}}||p_{V_\psi})$ (Eq. \ref{KSD}).
 We also explore our non-parametric approach for modeling the bias potential (Section \ref{nonparV}), which involves employing a kernel density estimate to approximate the probability density function $p_V(r)$.
 To perform this estimation, we utilize the R function \textit{density} \citep{Rstats} with the `nrd' bandwidth configuration \citep{scott2015multivariate}.
 In practice, for numerical evaluations, we discretize the function by considering equidistant points within the range of -80 to 120, with a spacing of 0.1. \\